 From time to time, we or our operating partnership may acquire other corporations or entities and, in connection with such acquisitions, we may succeed to the historical tax attributes and liabilities of such entities.
-For example, if we acquire a C corporation and subsequently dispose of its assets within five years of the acquisition, we could be required to pay the built-in gain tax described above under "-General."
-In addition, in order to qualify as a REIT, at the end of any taxable year, we must not have any earnings and profits accumulated an anon-REIT year.
-As a result, if we acquire a C corporation, we must distribute the corporation's earning and profits accumulated prior to the acquisition before the end of the taxable year in which we acquire the corporation.
+For example, if we acquire a C corporation and subsequently dispose of its assets within five years of the acquisition, we could be required to pay the built-in gain tax described above under "- General."
+In addition, in order to qualify as a REIT, at the end of any taxable year, we must not have any earnings and profits accumulated in a non-REIT year.
+As a result, if we acquire a C corporation, we must distribute the corporation's earnings and profits accumulated prior to the acquisition before the end of the taxable year in which we acquire the corporation.
 We also could be required to pay the acquired entity's unpaid taxes even though such liabilities arose prior to the time we acquired the entity.

+time we acquired the entity.
 Moreover, we may from time to time acquire other REITs through a merger or acquisition.
 If any such REIT failed to qualify as a REIT for any of its taxable years, such REIT would be liable for (and we or our subsidiary, as the surviving corporation in the merger or acquisition, would be obligated to pay) regular U.S. federal corporate income tax on its taxable income for such taxable years.
 In addition, if such REIT was a C corporation at the time of the merger or acquisition, the tax consequences described in the preceding paragraph generally would apply.
-If such REIT failed to qualify as a REIT for any of its taxable years, but qualified as a REIT at the time of such merger or acquisition, and we acquired such REITs sasets in a transaction in which our tax basis in the assets of such REITs tax basis in such assets, we generally would be subject to tax on the built-in gain on each asset of such REITs a described above if we were to dispose of the asset in a taxable transaction during the free-year period following such REITs requification as a REIT, subject to certain exceptions.
-Moreover, even if such REIT qualified as a REIT at all relevant times, we would similarly be liable for other unpuid taxes (if any) of such REIT qualified as a REIT at all relevant times, we would similarly be liable for other unpuid taxes (if any) of such REIT (such as the 100% tax on gains from any sales treated as "prohibited transactions" as described above under "- Prohibited Transaction Income").
+If such REIT failed to qualify as a REIT for any of its taxable years, but qualified as a REIT at the time of such merger or acquisition, and we acquired such REIT's assets in a transaction in which our tax basis in the assets of such REIT failed to qualify as a REIT for any of its taxable rous such assets, we generally would be subject to tax on the built-in gain on each asset of such REIT sa tax basis much assets, we generally subject to certain exceptions.
+Moreover, even if such REIT gualified as a REIT at nelevant times, we would similarly be liable for other unpaid taxes (if any) of such REIT (such as the 100% tax on gains from any sales treated as "prohibited transaction"s adsectribed above under "- Prohibited Transaction Income").